 When visiting collections, it is very easy to forget the characteristics of the plants growing at home, especially while inundated with the wealth of similar plants in a large collection.
 Surely my plant didn’t have this ring here, and I never saw hairs like those on my plant, or did I?
 And once back home again your own plants look so different and memories of the plants in the other garden become hazy.
 Several return trips may be involved.
 Therefore other methods of identification are required in addition to visits to bamboo collections, however useful they can be.

 Please remember that removing parts of the plants to take home for comparison may be illegal, especially if a spade and bin-liner are involved.
 Taking home material and bringing in your own plants to compare are great ways of spreading pests and diseases, which may sometimes not be under as much control in a living collection as they are, or should be, in a commercial nursery.
-So don’t spread mites, don’t forget the camera and notebook, give yourself lots of time, and try not to get too distracted by all the other exciting plants.
+So don’t spread pests, don’t forget the camera and notebook, give yourself lots of time, and try not to get too distracted by all the other exciting plants.
 One tip—bamboo collections look great in the rain.
 They are fun whatever the weather, and you will get them all to yourself.